nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
+*  `editClient 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.
+*  `editClient 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.
-*  `edit 3 b/2000-01-01` Edits the birthday of the 3rd client to be the 1st January 2000.
+*  `editClient 3 b/2000-01-01` Edits the birthday of the 3rd client to be the 1st January 2000.

 ### Search for clients: `findClient`